pikulet/typo/content/posts/nw-sdn.md

 ---
-title: Software-Defined Networking with Mininet and POX
+title: Software-Defined Networking
 date: "2019-12-18"
 showTags: true
 slug: "sdn-mininet-pox"
 tags:
 - "networking"
-summary: "A demonstration of programmable switches"
+summary: "A demonstration of SDN - programmable switches with Mininet and POX"
 ---

 Software-Defined Networking (SDN) is a buzzword in computer networks, but what does it actually mean?
 At its heart, SDN aims to redefine the Internet to suit modern uses.